amsardesai/koa-resource-routes/README.md

 *routes* based on *resources* that contain *actions*.

 It all works by passing in an object that contains a structured representation of your resources and actions.
-Resources can be nested within each other resources.
+Resources can be nested within other resources.

 ```js
 var koa = require('koa');